Man Mohan Sharma

-Man Mohan Sharma FREng (born May 1, 1937 in Jodhpur, Rajasthan) is an Indian chemical engineer.
+Man Mohan Sharma (born 1 May 1937) is an Indian chemical engineer.
 He was educated at Jodhpur, Mumbai, and Cambridge.
 At age 27, he was appointed Professor of Chemical Engineering in the Institute of Chemical Technology, Mumbai.
 He later went on to become the Director of UDCT, the first chemical engineering professor to do so from UDCT.

 In 1990, he became the first Indian engineer to be elected as a Fellow of Royal Society, UK.
 He was awarded the Padma Bhushan (1987) and the Padma Vibhushan (2001) by the President of India. he has also been awarded the Leverhulme Medal of the Royal Society, the S.S.
 Bhatnagar Prize in Engineering Sciences (1973), FICCI Award (1981), the Vishwakarma medal of the Indian National Science Academy (1985), G.M.
 Modi Award (1991), Meghnad Saha Medal (1994), and an honorary Doctor of Science degree from Indian Institute of Technology, Delhi (2001).

 Education

 Sharma obtained Bachelor of Chemical Engineering (1958) from UDCT and subsequently MSc (Tech) in 1960.
 He obtained PhD (Chemical Engineering) (1964) at Cambridge University with Peter Danckwerts.
 In 1964, he returned to India as Professor at the University of Bombay, and later became Director of the University Department of Chemical Technology (UDCT) (now the Institute of Chemical Technology).
 He served as Professor for 33 years at UDCT, along with 8 years as Director of this institute.